warp-contracts/academy/warp-academy-docs/standards/atomic-asset-impl.md

 You should check `atomic-asset` standard [state](./atomic-asset.md#state), to avoid clash of state fields names.
 :::

+## Discoverability

+To find existing contracts implementing the atomic-asset standard, we can use `tags` that are part of every Arweave transaction.
+Tags can be specified [during deployment](../docs/sdk/advanced/register-contract) of atomic-asset.

+- During deployment following tag should be added : `{name: 'Indexed-By', value: 'atomic-asset'}`
+  - This tag is supported by [warp-aggregate-node](../docs//aggregate-node/overview.md).
+Thus allow to query assets by its owner - [documentation](../docs//aggregate-node/overview.md#nft-by-owner)

 ## State

 These is state structure for both implementations.